 What’s more, Thomas is only owed $6.3 million for this season; as far as a buyout is concerned, money wouldn’t be an issue.

 He may be better off hitting the open market, picking his next destination (preferably one that will allow him to have a bigger role), and proving to his potential free-agent suitors this summer that he can still make a difference at the highest level of competition by doing damage once the postseason rolls around.

 But as the March 1st deadline approaches, if the two-time All-Star begins to find his old swagger with Los Angeles, don’t be surprised if rival teams put just a bit of pressure on Goodwin to convince his client to agree to a buyout, and then join a contender.

 If he shows even a semblance of the explosiveness he had in his final season with the Boston Celtics over the next couple of weeks, Thomas wouldn’t have a shortage of teams angling to acquire his services.

 You can find Frank Urbina on Twitter @frankurbina_.

-Business, Longform, Business, Evergreen, Featured, Top, Brook Lopez, Derrick Rose, Ersan Ilyasova, Isaiah Thomas, Kenneth Faried, Luol Deng, Marco Belinelli, Tyreke Evans, Atlanta Hawks, Cleveland Cavaliers, Golden State Warriors, Houston Rockets, Los Angeles Lakers, Utah Jazz
+Business, Longform, Business, Evergreen, Top, Brook Lopez, Derrick Rose, Ersan Ilyasova, Isaiah Thomas, Kenneth Faried, Luol Deng, Marco Belinelli, Tyreke Evans, Atlanta Hawks, Cleveland Cavaliers, Golden State Warriors, Houston Rockets, Los Angeles Lakers, Utah Jazz